 This section of the website contains resources for local groups on particular themes.
+Publications relevant to local groups can be found here.

 An increasing number of places of worship have ongoing and positive links with one or more nearby places of worship of other faiths.